The Starlight Filmmaker Residency

 ABOUT MELANCHOLY STAR

-Melancholy Star is a boutique production company and VFX studio creating unique features and art for film, based in Bruges, Belgium and London, UK.
-2018 sees the completion of Melancholy Star’s third in-house feature film ‘The Fear of Looking Up’ following the award-winning indie films ‘The Book of Birdie’ and ‘The Winter’ (O Xeimonas).
+Melancholy Star is a boutique production company and VFX studio creating unique features and art for film, based in Montreal and London, UK.
+2019 sees the release of Melancholy Star’s third in-house feature film ‘The Fear of Looking Up’ following the award-winning indie films ‘The Book of Birdie’ and ‘The Winter’ (O Xeimonas).

 Konstantinos Koutsoliotas is an award winning director, cinematographer and VFX artist.
 He recently won Brooklyn Horror Film Festival’s Best Cinematography award, and his directing debut ‘The Winter’ was named by Buzzfeed as one of the films of the month not to be missed.
 A versatile VFX artist, his credits include ‘Guardians of the Galaxy’ and ‘300: Rise of an Empire’.